Diane-4P/always-healthy/TESTING.md

 - As a user of the site, I want to know what classes are available and book them.
     - The user can navigate to the Classes page from the Home page.
-    - On the Classes page you can click on the call to action button to book a session.
+    - On the Classes page you can click on the call to action button to Contact Us and book a session.
     - At the bottom of the Classes page is a Timetable of all available classes and times.

 ### Manual testing and Functionality on each page